-The mosaic, which was originally commissioned to celebrate the 25th anniversary of the kindergarten and infants’ section of the Dulwich College, combines exterior-grade ceramic tiles with red and white stones from the New Forest, and brightly colored opaque glass.
+The mosaic, which was originally commissioned to celebrate the 25th anniversary of the kindergarten and infants’ section of the Dulwich College, combines exterior-grade ceramic tiles with red and white stones from the New Forest, as well as brightly colored opaque glass.
 In light of the technical challenges of integrating the new elements onto the original curved wall, Froud didn’t want to leave anything to chance.

 Miranda Norris, head of DUCKS Kindergarten & Infants’ School, added, “Tamara’s mosaic of ducks brings a smile to everyone’s face and the children thoroughly enjoy identifying their own class bird amidst the scene.
 We’re delighted to be able to add a further three birds to this wonderful artwork.”